vineetver/Yellow-Taxi-Pipeline/README.md

 ## Model Wrapper

 `src/models/classifiers.py` contains the wrapper for the models.
-The wrapper is used to train the models and test the models.
+The wrapper is used to train and test the models.

 Here is the code for  an abstract class that implements the wrapper.